haozhi98/exercise1/README.md

+## Task
+### Your task is to review and modify the client code to maximize the throughput available to the client
+We’d like to hear about the issues you found in the existing code, what design choices you used (e.g why you might use asynchronous code instead of multithreading) and how you determined the impact your design had on speed.
+You may face some decisions where there is no clear “best” choice -
+There is no magic answer, each approach will have tradeoffs.

+## The approach
+1. Find a way to calculate throughput and theoretical optimal throughput
+2. The issue is that requests are created at a random rate which could be higher than the max request rate (20/s)
+3. Two ways in which orders expire before sending, when received from queue, and while waiting in acquire
+4. Ensure we do not exceed the limit rate as it may result in ban

+## Metrics (units / second)
+### Max Possible Throughput
+The number of orders received from the queue, including orders that expire before processing and during processing (capped at 20*5 API_KEY = 100 orders per second)
+### Average Throughput
+The number of orders that were successfully made
+### Ignored from queue
+Number of orders that expired before waiting for acquire due to timeout of 1 second between order creation and order processing
+### Limited by Limiter
+Number of orders that expire while waiting for acquire
+### Exceeds
+Number of rate limit errors
+- Since the number of limit exceeds accumulate without reset, we need to keep it to 0, although in a real world system, this metric probably resets on a regular time basis

 ### Initial test
-From the calculation of throughput, we have about a rate of `76.5` in total for 5 keys, so about `15.3` requests per second out of a possible `20`
+From the calculation of throughput, we have about a rate of ~`75` in total for 5 keys with a max possible throughput of ~`90`, so about `15` requests per second out of a possible `18`
 No request rate overflow at all
+Average ignored from queue was ~`8.7` and limited by limiter was ~`6.3` Thus overhead was high as quite a few requests expired even before being removed from the queue

 ### Assumption / Question 1
 While we are trying to optimize throughput only, how much priority do we give to time between order creation or order sent?